bunnydeviloper/workout/README.md

 1. Timer and counter start at first spacebar keydown
 // TODO: start a youtube workout channel as well

-2. Each time reps hit 25, the quote will randomly change to a new one
+2. Each time reps hit 15, the quote will randomly change to a new one
-4. When user hit 1000, congratulations modal will pop up showing ending time
+4. When user hit 100, congratulations modal will pop up showing ending time
+5. Each day's result is saved to local storage, you can track your progress

 ### Alternative: user can press stop button to stop (eg: go running outside)